lararubbelke/azure_lambda_labs/Module2-GainInsights/README.md

 	````

 1. Click **Deploy** on the toolbar to create and deploy the pipeline.

+1. (Optional) Finally, let's also create a pipeline to move our product catalog data.

 <a name="Ex4Task2"></a>
 #### Task 2 - Create a new pipeline to move the HDI output to SQL Data Warehouse ####